pld-linux-org/pld-new-rescue/README.md

 This is still work in progress.

 List of packages included in image should be available with the binary releases.

+### About this version

+This is the 'th-current' branch of the PLD New Rescue, based on most current PLD Linux Th packages.
+Due to the dynamic nature of PLD Th and its package repositories, what builds and works today may fail to build or work tomorrow.
+But the software is more up to date.

+For reproducible results use code from the 'master' branch.

 Goals
 -----